scomup/MathematicalRobotics/README.md

 ## The goals of our project.
 We want to select some widely used and practical algorithms. for each algorithm, we aim to
-* Provide a readable a python implementation.
+* Provide a readable python implementation.
 * Show a detailed mathematical proof.
 * To show the math behind it, minimal use of third-party libraries.